Business growth and B2B sales: key points

 Outsource high-volume, low-value functions

-Implement RevOps for complete visibility into growth
+Implement RevOps for complete growth visibility

-Key metrics to measure business growth in B2B
+Key metrics to measure B2B business growth

 LTV (Lifetime Value): the total value a client generates throughout their entire relationship with the company.
 LTV determines how much can be profitably invested in acquisition.

-Errors that stall business growth in B2B
+Errors that stall B2B business growth

 Ignoring churn while investing in acquisition.
 Growing at the top while losing clients at the bottom is an unsustainable model that seems to work until it suddenly stops.